What is Dreamshadow Transpersonal Breathwork?

 Theory suggests that a person’s body accumulates tensions over time, suffers physical injuries, and afflictions.
 Major physical and psychic trauma may occur during a person’s birth process.
 The accumulation of tension and trauma can impede the free flow of a person’s energy.
 Injuries that have healed physically may still leave an unconscious residue of difficult feelings.

 Bodywork can bring such feelings and recollections of trauma to the fore and then facilitate catharsis.
 Besides bodywork that involves push and release to address things that happened to a person’s body, bodywork may also address things that didn’t happen to one’s body.
 There may have been a time, for instance, when a child needed to be held and wasn’t and maternal bonding was impaired.
 When that strong feeling of absence surfaces in a session, with permission appropriate physical contact can be particularly corrective.
 Contact can range from handholding to a full body hug.

 Generally, when sexual feelings come to the fore they are being driven by more profound underlying feelings.
 Bodywork used in these situations addresses with the underlying feelings, rather than the overt sexual feelings.

-Holotropic Breathwork is deeply experiential and may involve intense and energetic emotional release.
-Breathwork does not substitute for psychotherapy, but it can significantly deepen and enhance psychotherapy as well as other healing and personal growth efforts.
+Breathwork is deeply experiential and may involve intense and energetic emotional release.
+It does not substitute for psychotherapy but can significantly deepen and enhance psychotherapy as well as other healing and personal growth efforts.

 How do I prepare?